-Being newly re-launched, choices is restricted compared to the more mature lineups, and from what as we have heard from some readers, some of the new power tools are not yet widely available.
+Being newly re-launched, choices are restricted compared to the more mature lineups, and from what we have heard from some readers, some of the new power tools are not yet widely available.

-It is not sure as to whether or when Craftsman would be able to satisfy more specialized user wants or needs.
+It is not sure whether or when Craftsman would be able to satisfy more specialized user wants or needs.

 All in all, despite V20 being a new battery platform, Craftsman’s cordless power tools draw from Stanley Black and Decker’s huge pool of industry experience.

-In addition, though some criticize the new Craftsman tools for being heavily adapted or inspired from existing Stanley Black and Decker products, the practice must let for an accelerated product launch schedule.
+In addition, though some criticize the new Craftsman tools for being heavily adapted or inspired by existing Stanley Black and Decker products, the practice must let for an accelerated product launch schedule.